-- · A collection of possible vulnerabilities in Design Assessment

-- Using applicable attack lists

-- Public vulnerability search
+- A collection of possible vulnerabilities in Design Assessment - Using applicable attack lists, including consideration of [JIL-AMHD] - Public vulnerability search

-Each possible vulnerability is then investigated and if there is no clear and direct argumentation why this possible vulnerability is not applicable, it is transformed in the second phase into a potential vulnerability.
-Each potential vulnerability is investigated in more detail and either a penetration test is created to further explore the issue or the rationale for closure is reported.
+Each possible vulnerability was then investigated and if there is no clear and direct argumentation why this possible vulnerability is not applicable, it is transformed in the second phase into a potential vulnerability.
+Each potential vulnerability is investigated in more detail and either a penetration test is created to further explore the issue or the rationale for closure was reported.

-The total test effort expended by the evaluators was 2 weeks.
+The total test effort expended by the evaluators was 9 days.
 Due to the restrictions on physical attacks imposed by [EN 419221-5] the penetration test campaign was focused on logical tests.

-2.6.3 Test Configuration
+2.6.3 Test configuration

-All developer tests were executed on the TOE version as reported in section 2.1 above, namely:
+All developer automated tests were executed on the TOE version as reported in section 2.1 above, namely:

-SW: 1.0.0.0HW: 2.0.0.0
+- SW: 1.1.0.6 - HW: 2.0.0.0